rachsmithcodes/rachsmith.com/src/content/notes/the-perfect-mother.md

 ---
 title: The Perfect Mother Myth and Mothering within the context of Motherhood
 slug: the-perfect-mother
-added: 2023-02-10 13:36
+added: 2023-02-10T03:36:00.000Z
-updated: 2023-02-10 13:36
+updated: 2023-02-10T03:36:00.000Z
-tags: [mothering]
+excerpt: >-
-excerpt: "A resource that has helped me in my mothering journey is Dr. Sophie Brock.
-She is a Motherhood Studies Sociologist who has brought so much language to things that I could feel when I became a mother but couldn't really explain."
+  A resource that has helped me in my mothering journey is Dr. Sophie Brock.
+She is a Motherhood Studies Sociologist who has brought so much language to things that I could feel when I became a mother but couldn't really explain.
 publish: true
+tags:
+  - mothering
 ---

 A resource that has helped me in my mothering journey is [Dr. Sophie Brock](https://drsophiebrock.com/).
 She is a Motherhood Studies Sociologist who has brought so much language to things that I could *feel* when I became a mother but couldn't explain.